Find peace

-I Know that you want to feel joyful and confident as you welcome your baby.
+I Know that you want to feel at ease.

 Nobody expects to feel paralyzed by fear or compulsive behaviors during the perinatal period.
 You thought you would feel excited, bathing in the warmth of oxytocin.
 After all, that’s what you were told.

-Sometimes, things are harder than expected and this may be one of the hardest things you’ve ever experienced.
-Let’s be real.
-Social media paints a picture of blissful pregnancies and leisurely postpartums.
+Social media paints a picture of glowing pregnancy and leisurely postpartum.
 Images of casual strolls with a latte in one hand and a friend by your side, enjoying the unstructured time that you’ve always dreamed of.

 That’s not the reality for so many women and I’m here to tell you, there’s nothing wrong with you if you aren’t having the experience you expected.
 You’ve just been given an incomplete picture of how challenging this time can be for so many.

-It is possible to feel calm, peaceful, and secure as a new mom.
+It is possible to feel calm and secure as a new mom.
 It is possible to regain your sense of self and eliminate distressing or intrusive thoughts.

-• Understand the biological and emotional changes contributing to anxiety
+Understand the biological and identity changes contributing to anxiety

 Therapy is tailored to your unique experience, whether your anxiety began during pregnancy or after delivery.